telegramdesktop/tdesktop/README.md

 ####Packer

-compiles given files to single update file, compresses it with lzma and signs with a private key, it was not included to Telegram solution, because private key is inaccessible
+compiles given files to single update file, compresses it with lzma and signs with a private key, it is not built in **Debug** and **Release** configurations of Telegram solution, because private key is inaccessible

 ####Prepare